nevissecurity/nevis-mobile-authentication-sdk-example-app-react/README.md

 In this section you can find hints about how the Nevis Mobile Authentication SDK is integrated into the example app.

-* All SDK invocation is implemented in the corresponding view model class.
+* All SDK invocations are implemented in the corresponding view model class.
 * All SDK specific user interaction related protocol implementation can be found in the [userInteraction](src/userInteraction) folder.

 ### Initialization